 The Marine and Freshwater Research Centre (MFRC) is a dynamic group of researchers, academics and students working together to enhance the management of marine and freshwater ecosystems in Ireland and worldwide.
-At the interface of terrestrial and aquatic ecosystems, the MFRC partner with GMIT’s Agro-ecology and Rural Development (ARD) research group on projects that focus on sustainable agricultural systems.
+At the interface of terrestrial and aquatic ecosystems, the MFRC partner with ATU’s Agro-ecology and Rural Development (ARD) research group on projects that focus on sustainable agricultural systems.

-Based at GMIT’s Galway Campus on the west coast of Ireland, the Centre conducts applied research that is policy relevant.
+Based at ATU’s Galway Campus on the west coast of Ireland, the Centre conducts applied research that is policy relevant.
 We are committed to working with a range of industry and public sector stakeholders to co-create innovative and practical policy and management solutions to meet a broad range of societal challenges.
 MFRC research is supported by industry and a diverse range of National and European funding programmes.

 MFRC activity is focused on achieving three important outcomes: